datagems-eosc/dg-dataset-profiler/docs/docs/api-overview.md

 1. **Light Profile**: Basic metadata about the dataset and its distributions (files)
 2. **Heavy Profile**: Detailed information about the dataset structure, including record sets and field information
 3. **CDD Profile**: Profile used by the Cross-Dataset Discovery service.
-We provide the S3 path to the JSON file containing the CDD profile.
+The heavy profiling step writes the CDD profile to a JSON file and the `cdd_profile` field of the profile response contains the path to that file (`{"path": "..."}`).
+The path can also be looked up by dataset ID via `GET /profiler/cdd_profile_path/{dataset_id}`.

-!!! warning "CDD Profile"
+!!! note "CDD Profile availability"

-    The CDD profile field is currently empty and will be implemented in future releases.
+    The CDD profile is only produced as part of the heavy profile.
+For a light-only profile (`only_light_profile: true`) the `cdd_profile` field stays an empty object.

 ## Typical API Usage Flow